sturrent/aks-net-diagnostics/ARCHITECTURE.md

 ### 3. Testability
 All modules are independently testable:
-- Mock Azure CLI responses
+- Mock Azure SDK responses
 - Inject test data
 - Verify findings
 - No external dependencies in tests